 This is a brief overview of my favourite hiking gear.
 Ideally, I wouldn’t want to carry anything, but hiking requires some planning.
 You need to be prepared for certain situations, like sudden weather changes and minor injuries, for instance.

-Some of the links to my favourite hiking gear are affiliate links.
-If you purchase something, I may receive a small fee – at no extra cost to yourself.
+Please note that Exploring with my Camera uses affiliate links.
+If you purchase something via the links to my favourite hiking gear, I may receive a small fee – at no extra cost to yourself.

 My new hiking shoes!
 I hadn’t heard of this brand before, but I swear these have been tailor-made to my feet.
 They feel like walking on clouds and are just as comfortable as my trainers.
 The only difference is, these are waterproof and have sturdier soles.
 No list of my favourite hiking gear would be complete without these.

 These are my favourite hiking socks by far!
 The fabric is smoother and more elastic than any other socks I’ve tried, which really helps prevent blisters.
 They are also very comfortable to wear and dry quickly.

 I came across these by coincidence on Amazon, and thought they looked remarkably similar to a certain high-profile fitness wear brand.
 Turns out they are virtually identical – all that’s missing is the logo.
 Great quality at less than half the price?
 Yes, please!
 They come in lots of gorgeous colours as well!

 I loved this one so much when I got it, that I immediately ordered two more in other colours.
 The long sleeves have thumb holes, which I love.
 The reflective details are practical and it breathes really well – and, just like the socks, it dries quickly.
 Karrimor also has a high-neck version with a zip.
 In late autumn and winter, I just add a thin woollen layer on top.